arez/arez/docs/_docs/development_process.md

     $ ssh-keygen -t rsa -b 4096 -C "peter@realityforge.org" -f ../deploy

 This is a private key and should NOT be checked into source code repository.
-Instead an encrypted version of the file is checked.
+Instead an encrypted version of the file is checked in.
 See the "Encrypting Files for TravisCI" section below for how to do this.

 Then update the travis configuration file in the `before_install` section and after the encrypted file has been decoded add the following.